- Computer based (the whole test is on a computer)

 - When you arrive for your testing appointment, you will be asked to complete an “Advising Profile” that you will bring with you when you meet with an advisor at open registration.

-- Do not bring a calculator.
+- Bring a calculator.
 If you bring a cell phone, you need to silence it.

 - You will be asked to read and certify that you understand the following statement before your test: